 Before returning home, we visited the stream by the big, old spruce and tickled the twisted stalk plants, looking underneath for happy, star-shaped flowers hanging from the kinked stemlets at the leaf axils.
 The dark streamside was lush and green with the emerald, jointed stems of ancient horsetail bottlebrushes, alongside white-flowered, heart-leaved bittercress (Cardamine cordifolia), a native mustard whose 4-petaled flowers are among the larger ones in the Mustard family.
 In sun-kissed spots under nearby lodgepoles ran a thick and perky carpet of lupine in many shades of dark and light purples, with showy, light-pink wild rose blossoms dotted throughout.

 On our way back we saw bright yellow potentilla flowers on a big bush where the path wends its way through the lawns of second-homeowner condos.
 These are 5-petaled like the strawberry flowers, to which they are related.

-At home I carefully picked off the green bits and rinsed the small strawberries in a strainer, then transferred them to a small bowl and sprinkled sugar overtop.
-I crushed them a little, too, to speed the maceration progress, so I could use the syrup on pancakes made from the last of our pancake mix and added ingredients.
+At home I carefully picked off the green bits and rinsed the strawberries in a strainer, then transferred them to a small bowl and sprinkled sugar overtop.
+I crushed them a little, too, to speed the maceration progress, so I could use the syrup on pancakes made from the last of our pancake mix.
 A sweet, pink juice formed fast, the sugared essence of wild strawberries.